 Examples of Epigrams

-Examples: Here are some stellar
+Examples: These are stellar

 Never tell me the sky's the limit when there are footprints on the moon.—Unknown